Year 12 subject enrolment in STEM and other fields

 Years refer to the calendar year of enrolment.

 Mathematics data is shown by level for subjects in the mathematical sciences field.
-Information on mathematics subject levels was provided by Australian Mathematical Sciences Institute (AMSI).
+Information on mathematics subject levels was provided by AMSI.

 View AMSI resources.